Tampa Bay Lightning: Back-to-back Stanley Cups and three straight Final appearances (2019–2022)

-Following the round-robin, the Lightning drew the Columbus Blue Jackets again in the first round.
-The first game of the series ultimately became the fourth-longest NHL game in history, as the game-winning goal was scored by Brayden Point at the 10:27 mark of the fifth overtime period.
-Point also scored in overtime for a second time in game five, eliminating Columbus and avenging their playoff defeat from the previous year.
+Tampa Bay had only played 70 games when the NHL suspended the season on March 12, 2020, due to the COVID-19 pandemic.
+At the time, the Lightning had a record of 43–21–6 and were second in their conference.
+In the expanded playoffs, the Lightning drew the Columbus Blue Jackets again in the first round.
+The first game of the series became the fourth-longest NHL game in history, as the game-winning goal was scored by Brayden Point at the 10:27 mark of the fifth overtime period.
+Point also scored in overtime for a second time in game five, eliminating Columbus.
 In the second round, the Lightning faced the Presidents' Trophy-winning Boston Bruins.
-After losing the first game of this series, the Lightning rallied to win the next four, with Victor Hedman's double-overtime goal in game 5 sealing the series victory for Tampa Bay.
-After advancing, the remainder of the Lightning's playoff run took place in Edmonton, which had been planned as the site of both of the conference finals and the Stanley Cup Final series.
-In the conference finals, the Lightning took on the New York Islanders.
-The Islanders extended the Lightning to six games, but Tampa Bay would once again prevail in overtime to win the series, with the game-winning goal this time being scored by Anthony Cirelli.
-The win earned the Lightning the Prince of Wales Trophy for the third time in their history, and their first trip to the Stanley Cup Final since 2015.
-In the 2020 Stanley Cup Final, the Lightning met the Dallas Stars.
-The teams split the first two games of the series.
-In game three, Steven Stamkos returned to the lineup, having missed the entire playoff run to that point after suffering an injury prior to the start of the playoffs, unrelated to an injury he sustained during the regular season.
-He scored a goal on what was his only shot on goal of the series, as he did not take to the ice again following the end of the first period.
-Tampa Bay did, however, win both game three and four to take a 3–1 series lead.
-Dallas stayed alive in the series by winning game five 3–2 in double-overtime to force a game six, but the Lightning closed them out with a 2–0 win in game six to win their second Stanley Cup championship, and first since 2004.
-Victor Hedman was named the Conn Smythe Trophy winner as the MVP of the playoffs, having recorded 22 points on 10 goals and 12 assists.
-Nikita Kucherov set a new franchise record for points in a single playoff season with 34, and also became the franchise leader for playoff goals, assists, and points.
-The team set a league record with over 221 minutes played in overtime periods alone.
-They also became the first team in league history to have three series-winning goals in overtime.
-Andrei Vasilevskiy surpassed both former Lightning goaltender Ben Bishop and Nikolai Khabibulin to become the franchise leader in playoff games played and playoff games won.
+After losing the first game of this series, the Lightning rallied to win the next four, with Victor Hedman's double-overtime goal in game five sealing the series victory for Tampa Bay.
+In the conference finals, the Lightning took on the New York Islanders, winning in six games.
+In the 2020 Stanley Cup Final, the Lightning met the Dallas Stars and won in six games to earn their second Stanley Cup championship, and first since 2004.
 The victory led to a new tradition for Tampa Bay sports teams: boat parades.
 The 2020 Lightning held a parade of boats on the Hillsborough River rather than a traditional victory parade through the streets of the city, mainly to comply with COVID-19 regulations, but subsequent championship teams in Tampa have held similar parades even with those restrictions lifted.